ucsf-web-services/ucsf_utility_scripts/README.md

 This script uses the Acquia API and git to quickly build empty site document roots based on an orginal site called mysite.ucsf.edu

+##Sync files

+This script allow for more fine grained file updates between sites than the current Acquia workflow tool.
+Very useful when migrating a new site from Dev to Test and then Produciton.